francesco-plt/doku/README.md

 1. Add some source markdown files to the `./docs` folder.
 You must add a `index.md` file which will represent the homepage of your wiki.
 2. Now you need to define a title for your project by editing the `metadata` object located at `./src/app/layout.tsx`.

-Now you need to install dependencies (`$ npm i`) and run the backend server:
+Afterwards you will need to install the dependencies (`$ npm i`) and to run the backend server:

 ``` bash
 npx tsc backend/app.ts --esModuleInterop && node backend/app.js
 ```

-Then, run the development server:
+Finally you can run NextJS development server:

 ```bash